Rank Dynamics for Functional Data: Summary Measures for Rank Processes

-Given a sample size $n$, suppose the smooth processes $Y_i$ are subject-specific i.i.d. realizations of $Y$, for $i=1,\dots,n$.
-For the corresponding rank processes $R_i(t)=P(Y_i(t)\le y)|_{y={Y_i(t)}}$, $i= 1, \dots, n$, we discuss several measures that quantify longitudinal central tendency and stability of the subject-specific ranks and then discuss their estimation, starting with the estimation of rank trajectories.
-A beneficial feature of a rank process is that like other rank-based methods, the analysis does not depend on the scale of the data and allows direct comparisons of different data sources and measurement scales.
-Without loss of generality, we also assume that the time domain is $\mathcal{T} = [0, 1].$ Modifications for other intervals are straightforward.\\

-\textbf{Subject-specific integrated rank.} A natural way to summarize a subject's overall rank is to integrate the subject's rank trajectory over the time domain, i.e., to consider the subject-specific measure
+Suppose we have a sample of trajectories $Y_i$ that are subject-specific independently and identically distributed realizations of a smooth underlying process $Y$, for $i=1,\dots,n$.
+It is then of interest to have measures that quantify longitudinal central tendency and stability of both subject-specific and population ranks that are functionals of the corresponding rank processes $R_i(t)=F_t(Y_i(t))$ with $F_t$ as per \eqref{eq:cscdf} and $i= 1, \dots, n$.
+A beneficial feature of the rank process approach is that like other rank-based methods, the analysis does not depend on the scale of the data and allows for direct comparisons of different data sources and measurement scales through comparing the corresponding rank processes. \paragraph{Subject-specific integrated rank} A natural way to summarize a subject's overall rank is to integrate the subject's rank trajectory over the time domain, i.e., to consider the subject-specific measure